TLP:CLEAR

-Three concurrent campaigns observed across 36-box global sensor fleet: Flylegit multi-arch IoT worm with honeypot evasion, Frosty Mirai targeting Realtek infrastructure, and active exploitation of Next.js Server Actions RCE.
+Three concurrent campaigns observed across our global sensor fleet: Flylegit multi-arch IoT worm with honeypot evasion, Frosty Mirai targeting Realtek infrastructure, and active exploitation of Next.js Server Actions RCE.

 2.7MCommands Logged (7d)